brownphotographic/Distro-Plopper/README.md

 - **Ordering and automation** — a home folder backup is just files. distro-plopper installs packages first, then drops configs, then handles TurboPrint, CUPS, and DisplayCAL in the right sequence with checks along the way.
 Doing that manually from a backup is tedious and error-prone.

 The honest limitation — if you already keep a good home folder backup (Timeshift, rsync, Restic, Borg), distro-plopper's config capture is largely redundant.
 Its real value is the package list + reinstall automation + system files + ordering logic.
 Think of it less as a backup tool and more as a migration assistant — it knows what order to do things in on a fresh distro, which a raw file restore doesn't.

 ---

-## Disclaimer

-> This script is provided as-is, **unsupported and unmaintained**.
-No warranty is given.
-No support is offered.
-You run this entirely at your own risk.
-The author accepts zero responsibility for data loss, system damage, corrupted configs, existential dread, or any other outcome resulting from use of this script.
->
-> This is a hobby tool.
-Test it.
-Read what it does before you run it.
-Back up your data independently before doing anything irreversible.

----